moeinkh88/SourceCode-2022-MemoryEffects_PlosCB/README.md

 # Microbiome dynamics in the presence of ecological memory
-These codes are provided for the papers titled: "Quantifying the impact of ecological memory on the dynamics of interacting communities."
-The codes simulates memory effects in a time series microbial community model under perturbations.
+This folder contains all the codes needed to reproduce the results of the article "Quantifying the impact of ecological memory on the dynamics of interacting communities."

+DOI for the source code: 10.5281/zenodo.4725218

+Correspondence: moein.khalighi@utu.fi

+The following source files in the paper with the code included in the Supplementary Information of the article.

+These files need to be placed in the folder

+In addition to these files,

+Some computations can take a long time (several hours) to complete

 We have three code sources named *3specis*, *NSpecies*, *Ternary*, *FigureS1*, and *FigureS3*.
 --------------------------------------------------------------------------------------------------------------------------------